 The linky will be up each week so you can add in posts daily, weekly, or whenever you are able.

-The posts can be about anything related to Lent and preparing for Easter.
+The posts can be about anything related to Lent and preparations for Easter.
 This includes crafts, food, devotions, music or reflections.

 I hope that my readers will join us on the journey through Lent as we seek to grow closer to Christ.
 Christian bloggers are welcome to join us in the weekly link up with posts that they are writing to showcase activities or reflections taken during this Lenten journey.